-Its tough losing a loved one and you think of that loved one even more when there’s a happy moment you wish they were there to experience with you.
-What do you do when it’s your wedding day and your dad/mum/sibling/friend, who you wish could have been there to see you say ‘I Do’ isn’t here.
+It’s tough losing a loved one and you think of that loved one, even more, when there’s a happy moment you wish they were there to experience with you.
+What do you do when it’s your wedding day and your dad, mum, sibling, friend, who you wish could have been there to see you say ‘I Do’ is no longer here?

 Here are some ideas we’ve seen at some Nigerian weddings.